mit-pdos/sigmaos/tutorial/03_code_walkthrough.md

 ### Exercise 5: Set up a RPC server.
-In this exercise, you will familiarize with the application layer APIs of SigmOS, specifically `protdevclnt` and `protdevsrv`.
+In this exercise, you will familiarize with the application layer APIs of SigmOS, specifically `protdevclnt` and `sigmasrv`.
 In order to do so, you will learn how to set up a basic RPC server, and explore existing utilities that provide database and cache proxies.
   - [ ] Navigate to the `example_echo_server` directory.
 Check the files and